 Commenting on the momentum, James Cassella, PhD, Chief Development Officer of Concert Pharmaceuticals said: “We are pleased that the CTP-543 trial is progressing as planned as we continue to advance the evaluation of our innovative product candidate for alopecia areata.
 There is a significant unmet medical need for alopecia areata and we intend to be at the forefront of advancing a new oral treatment for patients.”

 For adults with the scalp-only form, there are already alopecia areata treatment options available.
 At Belgravia clients presenting with the condition’s signature rounded patches of hair loss all over their scalp, or even just the odd bald spot, are often treated with topical applications of high strength minoxidil.
-Though minoxidil is only MHRA and FDA-approved for the treatment of male and female pattern baldness, it is widely acknowledged as benefiting a number of other hair loss conditions, including alopecia when it only affects the scalp; it should not be used on the body or face.
+Though minoxidil is only MHRA-licensed and FDA-approved for the treatment of male and female pattern baldness, it is widely acknowledged as benefiting a number of other hair loss conditions, including alopecia when it only affects the scalp; it should not be used on the body or face.

 Should it continue to advance as hoped, this oral drug may be something of a triple threat – being both the first effective treatment for alopecia totalis and alopecia universalis, the first oral treatment for alopecia areata and the first alopecia areata treatment to gain FDA-approval.
 Due to the need for an efficient treatment for the most severe forms of alopecia areata its development is currently being fast-tracked by the FDA.

 The drug’s estimated availability is unknown, though its competitors – Aclaris Therapeutics and Columbia University medical school – are aiming for a release date of 2020/2021, assuming everything goes to plan with the rest of the clinical trials, for their oral and topical JAK inhibitors which are also being developed to treat all forms of autoimmune alopecia.